 5. Vegetable Omelet

 Eating the same old cereal bowl is boring, right?
 Try eating a veggie omelet for breakfast instead.
 Just prepare a two-egg omelet with an assortment of chopped vegetables, such as peppers, tomatoes, red onion, broccoli, and celery, as toppings.
-You can also add low-fat cheese to enhance the flavor
+You can also add low-fat cheese to enhance the flavor and texture.

 6. Cauliflower Mash